-- In Alien: Resurrection, Johner half-seriously says that he'd rather face the Aliens then go to Earth.
+- In Alien: Resurrection, Johner half-seriously says that he'd rather face the Aliens than go to Earth.

-- In The Hitchhikers Guide To The Galaxy 1 Arthur Dent says, "When I was little I used to have this nightmare about dying - all my school friends went to Heaven or Hell and I was sent to Southend!"
+- In The Hitchhiker's Guide to the Galaxy Arthur Dent says, "When I was little I used to have this nightmare about dying - all my school friends went to Heaven or Hell and I was sent to Southend!"

-- Much sport is made of Milton Keynes by Britain in general.
-Also from Good Omens, Crowley is particularly proud of his work with Manchester.
+- Much sport of the city of Milton Keynes is made in Good Omens (both the angel and the devil claim it as a success for their side), while Crowley is particularly proud of his work with Manchester.